Ryder Cup captain Stenson seeks out gladiator spirit in Rome | Times Leader

 “That he’s Italian is obviously an added bonus but that’s not why the main reason for why he’s sitting here,” Stenson said during a news conference when Molinari was introduced.
 “It’s for his skill set.”

-In terms of skills, though, has been more successful than his brother.
+In terms of skills, though, Francesco Molinari has been more successful than his brother.

 In 2018, Francesco Molinari became the first European, and second player overall in the competition’s current format, to go 5-0 at a Ryder Cup by clinching the decisive point over Phil Mickelson.
 He missed last year’s loss to the U.S. at Whistling Straits in Wisconsin after struggling with back issues.